 Post 007 is another building block in our understanding of diffusion theory.
 This sounds like the spinach of blog posts.
 And perhaps it is.
 To make high quality decisions in a complex, rapidly changing legal industry, we need a high quality theoretical lens.
 Others have done the hard part — building and validating a useful theory over a period of decades.
 The purpose of these foundational posts is to understand diffusion theory well enough to apply it to the legal context.

-For background on Legal Evolution and a current listing of foundational posts, see the About page.
 Part I of this post covers units of analysis.
 Part II presents composite sketches of the five adopter types.
 Before getting to these new topics, however, let’s briefly review the previous foundational post.

 004: Law is a Social System